pymor/pymor/docs/source/technical_overview.rst

     |copied| to a new array, |appended| to an existing array or |removed| from the
     array.
 Basic linear algebra operations can be performed on the vectors of the
-    array: vectors can be |scaled| in-place, the BLAS |axpy| operation is supported and |scalar products| between vectors can be formed.
+    array: vectors can be |scaled| in-place, the BLAS |axpy| operation is supported and |inner products| between vectors can be formed.
 Linear combinations of vectors can be formed using the |lincomb| method.
 Moreover, various norms can be computed and selected |components| of the vectors can be extracted for :mod:`empirical interpolation <pymor.algorithms.ei>`.

-    Each of these methods takes optional `ind` parameters to specify the subset of vectors on which to operate.
-If the parameter is not specified, the whole array is selected for the operation.
+    To act on subsets of vectors of an array, arrays can be |indexed|, returning a new |VectorArray| which acts as a view onto the respective vectors in the original array.

     New vector arrays can be created using the |empty| and |zeros| method.
 As a convenience, many of Python's math special methods are implemented in terms